ikabbash/self-learning-archive/Elixir/README.md

     IO.puts(10/2) # 5.0
     ```
     - There are no doubles, only floats in Elixir.
+- Main ways you can debug Elixir code:
+    - `IO.inspect`: Prints the value of a variable or expression, optionally with a label.
+Use it when you need quick, inline inspection
+    - `dbg`: Prints both expression and result along with location context; when used in pipelines, it shows each step.
+Use it when you want richer debugging output.
+    - `iex --dbg pry -S mix` lets you use `require IEx; IEx.pry()` in code to pause execution and interactively debug in the shell.
+    - Watching this [video](https://youtu.be/3mSnjBKtruU?si=0SwoJZiIq_0kshwK) is recommended about debugging.

 ## Syntax
 - `IO` is module name and `puts` is a function from that module that prints a string.